Belgorod Oblast: Politics

 During the Soviet period, the high authority in the oblast was shared between three persons: The first secretary of the Belgorod CPSU Committee (who in reality had the biggest authority), the chairman of the oblast Soviet (legislative power), and the Chairman of the oblast Executive Committee (executive power).
-Since 1991, CPSU lost all the power, and the head of the Oblast administration, and eventually the governor was appointed/elected alongside elected regional parliament.
+Since 1991, when the CPSU lost power, the head of the Oblast administration, and eventually the governor was appointed/elected alongside elected regional parliament.

 The Charter of Belgorod Oblast is the fundamental law of the region.
 The Legislative Assembly of Belgorod Oblast is the province's standing legislative (representative) body.
 The Legislative Assembly exercises its authority by passing laws, resolutions, and other legal acts and by supervising the implementation and observance of the laws and other legal acts passed by it.
 The highest executive body is the Oblast Government, which includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day to day matters of the province.
 The Oblast administration supports the activities of the Governor who is the highest official and acts as guarantor of the observance of the oblast Charter in accordance with the Constitution of Russia.

 The governor of Belgorod Oblast, Yevgeny Savchenko, was first appointed to this position in 1993 and subsequently re-elected in 1995, 1999, 2003, 2012 and 2017.
 In the 1999 election, his rival was Vladimir Zhirinovsky.
 Savchenko holds the title of longest-serving governor in post-Soviet Russia, being in office for 27 years.
 Since November 2020, Vyacheslav Gladkov is the governor of Belgorod Oblast.

 On 13 September 2020, elections to the 7th Belgorod Oblast Duma were conducted.
 The United Russia Party has won 44 out of 50 seats, 4 seats were won by the Communist Party, 1 by the LDPR, and 1 by the Russian Party of Pensioners for Social Justice.